gestalt-config/gestalt/README.md

 | MapConfigLoader | mapConfig | Loads a user provided Map from the MapConfigSource, it expects a list not a InputStream.
 By default, it splits the paths using a "." and tokenizes arrays with a numeric index as "[0]". |
 | PropertyLoader | properties, props, and systemProperties  | Loads a standard property file from an InputStream.
 By default, it splits the paths using a "." and tokenizes arrays with a numeric index as "[0]". |

+If you didn't manually add any ConfigLoaders as part of the GestaltBuilder, it will add the defaults.
+The GestaltBuilder uses the service loader to create instances of the Config loaders.
+It will configure them by passing in the GestaltConfig to applyConfig.
+To register your own default add it to a file in META-INF\services\org.github.gestalt.config.loader.ConfigLoader and add the full path to your ConfigLoader

 # Decoders
 | Type | details |
 | ---- | ------- |